itscountvertigo/unicode_cypher/README.md

 ### encrypt.py
 ```
 What's the key?
-2
+101
 What's the message? encrypted
-encrypted text: 𐱭𐳐𐱗𐳼𐵉𐳦𐴒𐱭𐱢
+encrypted text: 𫈚𭓦𫾸𯐮𱉺𰊬𱢙𯚀𯶀
 ```
 ### decrypt.py
 ```
 What's the key?
-2
+101
 What's the encrypted message? ������������������
 decrypted text: encrypted
 ```

 ## how to use it

 Let me start off with this: Don't actually use this.
-This is the worst thing you could use to protect yourself.
+This is the code-equivalent of a warcrime

 That being said, if you want to see how bad it is:
-- Fill in the key field as a very small integer (no more than 5, it'll completely break)
+- Fill in the key field as an integer
 - Fill in some text
 - It will now give you ~garbled~ encrypted text